Kraft has begun airing new, tell-it-like-it-is commercials to get the word out about improvements to its ranch salad dressing brand.

 Kraft this month also introduced a salad dressing sampling tour at 750 office buildings nationwide.
 Kraft salad experts will help time-starved office workers create salad combinations incorporating the new Kraft salad dressings.
 Ervin said the effort, which runs through May, draws its insight from the fact that lunch seekers are usually more willing to try new flavors at noontime, as opposed to at the dinner table with their families.

 Kraft salad dressings could certainly use a boost.
 Sales of Kraft salad dressing mixes fell 5.54 percent, or $41 million.
 Its shelf stable and portable dressings, meanwhile, declined 5.98 percent to $350 million.
 The category, as a whole, is up 1.83 percent, with private label in both the salad dressing mixes and shelf stable varieties up 16.89 and 19.66 percent, respectively.

 The new effort, part of the company’s “Pure Kraft” salad dressing campaign launched last year, also includes Twitter and Facebook pages, and in-store marketing via Catalina coupons.
 Euro RSCG’s Chicago office handled social media and digital duties.

 Additionally, Kraft has enclosed a “seed paper” insert in its Food & Family magazine this month.
-The paper turns into lettuce when planted in the ground.
+The paper turns into a lettuce when planted in the ground.
 There is also a $1 off coupon for any two bottles of Kraft salad dressing.